UPDATED JUL 14, 2020

-We’re pretty lucky in Colorado to have a massive outdoor gym right in our backyard.
-But since we don’t all have time to head west and explore the mountains every day, we’ve got to keep up our fitness in the gym.
+We don’t always have time to explore the mountains every day, so we head to the gym.
 And there’s no shortage of places to get you in peak (pun intended) shape around Denver.
-So, what sweat spots will hit the sweet spot?
+What sweat spots will hit the sweet spot?
 Check out some of our favorites below.

 It’s about exercise for your body and your mind at PSF in Wash Park.
 This bootcamp-style workout fits a ton of different fitness modalities (think kettlebells, TRX, kinesis, free weights) into their studio space.
 But most classes only have 10 to 15 people, so if it’s personal attention you want, personal attention you’ll get!
 It’s a supportive community that prides themselves on developing strong, confident members.
 Can’t make it to Wash Park?
 Tune in for one of their free weekly live-streaming workouts.

 If you’re new to yoga, big can be intimidating.
 You agree?
-Then try The River, a smaller community, with a location near Civic Center Park and in Five Points.
+Then try The River, a smaller community, with multiple locations around the city.
 Their vigorous but purposeful Power Vinyasa classes manage to be accessible and welcoming to newbies and challenging for regulars.
 Have an injury or special consideration?
 The River also offers adaptive yoga classes to cater to almost any need.

 Siblings to the ever-popular Movement Boulder, both of Denver's Movement Climbing + Fitness locations are stellar.
 Check out Movement Denver’s massive and modern space at 6th Ave. and Lipan, or you can head to their newer location at Improper City in RiNo.
-And in addition to its state-of-the-art climbing at both, Movement has a schedule packed with fitness classes designed to get and keep you in shape for all of your adventures within and outside the walls of Movement.
-From climbing fitness to interval training, and indoor cycling to yoga, Movement builds some seriously well-rounded athletes.
-Fitt Tip: your membership to one Movement gym gives you access to all Movement gyms.
+And in addition to its state-of-the-art climbing at both, Movement has a schedule packed with fitness classes, from climbing fitness to interval training, and indoor cycling to yoga.
+Fitt Tip: not only does your membership to one Movement gym gives you access to all Movement gyms, but due to a 2019 merger, you also hit up Earth Treks.

 With studios all over the city, you’re never too far from an Endo sweat sesh.
 There’s something for everybody and every part of your body with HIIT, cycle, kinesis, strength, barre, and yoga, plus combo classes like cycle-row and cycle-barre.
 Endo’s tagline “movement is our drug” describes the vibe well — teachers and students are addicted to this place, and newbies of any level are always welcomed.